 Bar Dee was a member of the first graduating class to attend all four years at the new Rosemead High School.
 She went to work for Time Trucking Co. where she met Donald Neil Gillis.
 The couple was married in 1958 and bought a new tract home in Whittier, California.
 They had three children together, Kirk, Kent, and Kari.
 Bar Dee was as industrious as the women who came before her.
 She learned to paint and plaster as well as she could sew and bake.
 She worked hard at an Avon route for six years.
 She used her cottage business as an

-opportunity to teach her children how to make change, to speak to customers at the door, and to follow address directions on a bike.
+opportunity to teach her children how to make change, to speak to customers at the door, and to follow address directions from a bicycle.
 She was always looking for teaching moments.
 Bar Dee was the most beautiful mom at Grovedale Elementary School, where her children attended, and she volunteered in the local scouting program.
 Desiring a greater challenge in life now that her children were nearly grown, she attended night school and passed her real estate exam.
 She had a very successful career for thirty years before retiring.
 She and her husband have re-settled in southern Washington State where they welcome visitors throughout the year to their charming home.

 (“The Journal of Thelma Mansfield Armstrong Ebert;” personal memories of the author; family records)